How You May Potentially Collect $500-$1500 Per Violation Under The Telephone Consumer Protection Act (TCPA)

 If you feel any of these have been violated, you may be able to file a complaint and sue for damages.

-The Tariq law firm, PLLC. is handling lawsuits on behalf of consumers who received unwanted calls from debt collectors, banks and different firms on their cell phones.
+Tariq Law, PC. is handling lawsuits on behalf of consumers who received unwanted calls from debt collectors, banks and different firms on their cell phones.
 Under the Telephone Consumer Protection Act (TCPA), people must give specific consent to receive certain forms of calls and have the right to demand from these companies, as well as debt collectors, to stop calling them immediately.
 For every unwanted call, a client may be able to collect between $500 and $1,500.